markusressel/raspyrfm-client/README.rst

 Usage
 -----

-For a basic example have a look at the `example.py <https://github.com/markusressel/xs1-api-client/blob/master/example.py>`_ file.
+For a basic example have a look at the `example.py <https://github.com/markusressel/raspyrfm-client/blob/master/example.py>`_ file.
-If you need more info have a look at the `documentation <http://xs1-api-client.readthedocs.io/>`_ which should help.
+If you need more info have a look at the `documentation <http://raspyrfm-client.readthedocs.io/>`_ which should help.

 License
 =======

 ::

-    xs1-api-client by Markus Ressel
+    raspyrfm-client by Markus Ressel
     Copyright (C) 2017  Markus Ressel

     This program is free software: you can redistribute it and/or modify